JasonSanford/native-stylist/README.md

 The `View` component exported from Native Stylist is an enhanced version of the standard React Native `View` component.
 It supports additional boolean properties for margins and paddings, making it easier to apply spacing.

+The spacing unit is 8.
+In the future I'd like to allow for changing this, but for now it's set.

 #### Margin Properties

 - `m1` to `m8`: Sets margin of 1 to 8 units on all sides.